England Ireland Find Havens

 Image: Tez Goodyer via CC BY-SA 2.0

-Give the large ships as wide berth by keeping outside the main channels as much as possible.
+Give the large ships good wide berths by keeping just outside the main channels as much as possible.
 If it becomes necessary to cross the channels, do so at right angles and at a time that avoids crossing in front of a ship.
-In a specifically restricted area located in the Central Solent, called the ‘Area of Concern’, there is a requirement that all leisure craft must standoff commercial shipping by specified distances – detailed below.
-Fast ferries services also warrant a wide berth where possible.
+In a specifically restricted area located in the Central Solent, called the 'Area of Concern', there is a requirement that all leisure craft must standoff commercial shipping by specified distances – detailed below.
+Fast ferry services also warrant a wide berth where possible.
 They approach rapidly, both ahead and astern, and are keen to keep to their allotted time schedules.
-It would not be prudent to assume the right-of-sail carries over power with these ferries as it could go very wrong, very quickly.
+It would not be prudent to assume the 'right-of-sail carries over power' with these ferries as it could all go very wrong, very quickly.

 The flood over the bridge at The Needles